What Are Branded QR Codes? A Complete Guide

 Custom Module Shapes

-Replacing the standard square modules with rounded squares, circles, or custom shapes.
-This changes the visual character of the entire code.
-It works well for premium products but requires testing — some older cameras handle non-standard module shapes less reliably than standard squares.
+Square modules can be replaced with rounded squares, circles, or custom shapes, changing the visual character of the entire code.
+Works well for premium packaging but requires multi-device testing — older cameras are less tolerant of non-standard module geometry.

 Frame and CTA